commonmark/commonmark-spec/README.md

 The C implementation provides both a library and a standalone program `cmark` that converts CommonMark to HTML.
 It is written in standard C99 and has no library dependencies.
-(However, if you check it out from the repository, you'll need [`re2c`](http://re2c.org) to generate `scanners.c` from `scanners.re`.
-This is only a build dependency for developers, since `scanners.c` can be provided in a released source tarball.)

 The parser is very fast, on par with [sundown](https://github.com/vmg/sundown).
-Some benchmarks (on an ancient Thinkpad running Intel Core 2 Duo at 2GHz, measured using `time` and parsing a
-~500K book, the English version of [*Pro Git*](https://github.com/progit/progit/tree/master/en) by Scott Chacon and Ben Straub):
+Some benchmarks (on an ancient Thinkpad running Intel Core 2 Duo at 2GHz, measured using `time` and parsing a ~500K book, the English version of [*Pro Git*](https://github.com/progit/progit/tree/master/en) by Scott Chacon and Ben Straub):